Danori/Performance-Metric-App/README.md

 # Performance Metrics App
 By William Horn, Seshani Thirunayagam, Calvin Crino, Mark Yo

 Download the GitHub repository .zip above and extract it into a directory of your choosing.
-Open a terminal window and navigate to the respective directory.
+Open a terminal window (if your machine is running Windows, Powershell is the preferred terminal) and navigate to the respective directory.

 The application has a few dependencies or order to get working: